thimis/raccoon-code-of-honor/README.md

 # raccoon-code-of-honor
-A raccoon's code of honor for daily life

-🦝 The Raccoon Code of Honor:
+🦝 The Raccoon Code of Honor — A Universal Guide to Living Brightly

 🔥 1.
 Burn Bright